cicirello/self-tuning-lam-experiments/README.md

 ```

 This produces a jar file containing 10 Java programs for running
 different parts of the experiments.
+The jar also contains all
+dependencies, including the Chips-n-Salsa library and its dependencies.
-If you are unfamiliar with the
+If you are unfamiliar with the usual structure of the directories of
-usual structure of the directories of a Java project built with Maven,
+a Java project built with Maven, the `.class` files, the `.jar` file,
-the `.class` files, the `.jar` file, etc will be found in a `target`
+etc will be found in a `target` directory that is created by the
-directory that is created by the build process.
+build process.

 ## Running the Experiments